top of page

 The Chapel

 Our dedicated chapel welcomes all people.
 This is a tranquil space for periods of prayer or silence as well as for religious service and contemplation.
-It is open for all to use with a small allocated space for persons of other faiths.

 Our chaplaincy team includes members from many different Christian denominations.
 We maintain strong links with the local community and can organise the services of local religious leaders from the Jewish, Muslim, and Hindu communities.